dezzmol/blog/README.md

 # React Redux Blog App with Firebase

 Welcome to the React Redux Blog App with Firebase!
 This web application serves as a fully functional blog site.
-The app includes user authentication and utilizes Firestore for efficient data storage and retrieval
+The app includes user authentication and utilizes Firestore for efficient data storage and retrieval.
+This app was created using modules architecture.

 ## Technologies Stack